A Virtual Town Hall | Kidney Cancer Care in the Time of COVID-19

 Many of the KCA’s pharma partners have released statements regarding the availability of medications, ongoing clinical trials and their response to COVID-19.
 Please see below for those statements and links to their websites for more information.

-Updated April 9, 2020: Amgen asked all that are participating in a clinical trial to “contact your Clinical Site Investigator (medical doctor) for guidance with respect to the site’s current availability to receive your visit, study procedures, treatment (if applicable) or any safety issues.
-Given the safety concerns around COVID-19 and the associated risk to maintaining normal clinical trial operations, we are making decisions study-by-study and country-by-country to minimize risk to the patients and facilities.
-Accordingly, we have temporarily paused enrollment/screening in clinical trials where there is uncertainty around the ability of sites to ensure subject safety or data integrity at the present time.”
+Updated June 18, 2020: Amgen asked all that are participating in a clinical trial to “contact your Clinical Site Investigator (medical doctor) for guidance with respect to the site’s current availability to receive your visit, study procedures, treatment (if applicable) or any safety issues.
+Study start-up activities are continuing where possible to allow rapid site activation and enrollment when that becomes feasible.
+Study procedures are being implemented consistent with recent guidance from regulators to maintain patient safety and study data integrity.
+Enrollment is paused in clinical trials where there is uncertainty around the ability of sites to ensure subject safety or data integrity.

 Amgen also shared the following statement regarding their supply of medicines: “Amgen continues to provide an uninterrupted supply of medicines for patients around the world.
 Based on inventory levels, we do not anticipate a shortage of our medicines due to COVID-19 at this time.”